IoThingsDev/core-api/README.md

 Some features would be nice to have, such as user roles management, Stripe billing management, Twilio SMS alerts....
 And may be implemented in the future.

 ## Miscellaneous
-If you want something you consider relevant to be implemented, feel free to fork the repo, and create a PR
+If you want something you consider relevant to be implemented, feel free to fork the repo, and create a PR.